Subspace clustering using a symmetric low-rank representation: Experiments

 where ${{N_{error}}}$ represents the number of misclassified points, and ${{N_{total}}}$ is the total number of points.
-LRRSC has two parameters, $\lambda$ and $\alpha$.
-Empirically speaking, the parameter $\lambda$ should be relatively large if the data are "clean", or smaller if they are contaminated with small noises, and the parameter $\alpha$ ranges from 2 to 4.
+LRRSC requires two parameters, $\lambda$ and $\alpha$.
+Empirically speaking, the parameter $\lambda$ should be relatively large if the data are ``clean'', or smaller if they are contaminated with small noises, and the parameter $\alpha$ ranges from 2 to 4.
 For the other algorithms, we used the parameters given by the respective authors, or manually tuned the parameters to find the best results.
-The parameters for these methods are shown in Table \ref{parmater}.
-For LRR, we post-processed the affinity matrix \cite{Liu2010LRR}.
-For LRSC, we chose the noisy data version of (${P_3}$) as its instance.
-All the experiments are implemented on Windows 7 and Matlab R2011b, which are performed on a personal computer with Intel Core i5-2300 CPU and 16GB memory.
+The parameters for these methods are shown in Table \ref{parmater1} and \ref{parmater2}.
+All the algorithms are implemented by Matlab R2011b, and all experiments are performed on a Windows platform with Intel Core i5-2300 CPU and 16 GB memory.